lucap9056/Chiwawa/README.md

 3. **Microsoft TTS Token**: Set up a TTS resource on [Microsoft Azure](https://azure.microsoft.com/)  to enable text-to-speech capabilities.
 4. **MongoDB** (version 3.6 or later): A MongoDB database is required for storing user data, preferences, and other application configurations.
 Ensure that MongoDB version 3.6 or higher is installed and running.
 5. **Web Server**: Since this project is backend/frontend separated, you need to set up your own web server for integration.
+6. **FFmpeg**: FFmpeg is required for audio processing and handling voice notifications.
+Ensure FFmpeg is installed on your system.
+It is used for converting and streaming audio in various formats.
+You can download it from [FFmpeg's official site](https://ffmpeg.org/download.html).

 ----
 ## Installation